With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 If you constantly overspend on food because you don’t know what to cook for cheap, I highly recommend this cheap service called the $5 Meal Plan!

-For only $5 a month, Erin from the $5 Meal Plan will email your weekly BUDGET meal plan where each delicious meal will only cost $2 per person or $5 per family, thus helping you save money and time.
+For only $5 a month, Erin from the $5 Meal Plan will email your weekly BUDGET meal plan with each delicious meal costing only $2 per person or $5 per family, thus helping you save money and time.

 Erin is currently offering a FREE 14-day trial through this link.
-If you’ll like the service, continue using the service for only $5 per month.
+If youlike the service, continue using the service for only $5 per month.
 Otherwise, cancel it before the trial expires and you’ll still get free meal plans for two weeks!

-There might be some store-brand items that you just don’t want to purchase and that’s okay!
-But there are also lots of items that are just as good as their name-brand equivalents but are cheaper!
-Check out store brand detergent, mouthwash, pasta, seasoning, or canned goods.
-It might surprise you that you wouldn’t be able to tell the difference!
+There might be some store-brand items that you just don’t want to purchase and that’s okay.
+But there are also lots of items that are just as good as their name-brand equivalents, only cheaper!
+Check out store-brand detergent, mouthwash, pasta, seasoning, or canned goods.
+It might surprise you that you won’t be able to tell the difference!
 Be smart when shopping and snag the value!

 Try generic medicines, too.
 According to the FDA, which tightly regulates generic drugs to ensure they meet the same quality standards as name-brand medications, the price of generic drugs is 80-85% less than name-brand medicines.

 Cheap living doesn’t mean cooking meals at home all the time.
-You could still eat at your favorite restaurants and pay up to 50% less by using a coupon or deal from Groupon.
+You can still eat at your favorite restaurants and pay up to 50% less by using a coupon or deal from Groupon.

 Check Groupon deals here for your next restaurant trip!